ajdavis/motor-blog/README.md

 * Set your theme directory in `motor_blog.conf`.
 * The theme directory should contain a `templates` subdir with the same set of filenames as the example theme.
+  Tornado templates or Jade templates are both supported.
 * Follow the example theme for inspiration.
 * The `setting()` function is available to all templates, and gives access to values in `motor_blog.conf`.